-Beijing is one of the oldest cities in the world and it’s packed with history and culture.
+Beijing is one of the oldest cities in the world.
+It’s also one of the largest.

-However, beyond the surface level, it’s still very different to western countries in a number of ways.
+Beyond the surface level, it’s still very different to western cities in a number of ways.
 Those differences can easily trip up new visitors.

-I’ve lived and worked in China, and I’ve traveled around Beijing.
+I’ve lived and worked in China, and I’ve traveled around Beijing numerous times.
 So, let me help you ensure your vacation is more fun and exploration than trouble and confusion.

 2. Work out how you want to pay